Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 * You have to what you want in your OS before you build it.
 * Changes to the OS configuration require a rebuild.

-In many cases, the advantages here outweigh the disadvanatges.
+In many cases, the advantages here outweigh the disadvantages.
 It is without question that [Docker](https://www.docker.com/), [CoreOS](http://coreos.com/), and [conda](https://docs.conda.io/en/latest/) all owe a lot of conceptual inspiration to the work Nix has been performing for years.